AppAndFlow/react-native-design-utility/README.md

 ## Custom Theme

 For initialize the theme you can run.
-This will come with some basic space etc. Also this library provide lot of custom color coming from [Material color ](https://www.materialpalette.com/colors)

-This will look like this [one here](https://github.com/EQuimper/react-native-design-utility/blob/master/lib/theme.ts)

 ```
 node ./node_modules/react-native-design-utility/dist/init.js
 ```

+This will come with some basic space etc. Also this library provide lot of custom color coming from [Material color ](https://www.materialpalette.com/colors)

+You can take a look of the basic theme provide [here](https://github.com/EQuimper/react-native-design-utility/blob/master/lib/theme.ts)

 Add the theme to the provider as a props